chihauccisoilconte/chihauccisoilconte.github.io/3about.md

 In recent years, I’ve expanded my work into <b>academic research</b>, applying my design and fabrication skills to explore new areas of inquiry, you can find more details in the <a href="https://chihauccisoilconte.eu/2research.html" target="_blank"> dedicated page</a> .
 </p>
 <p>
-I am currently affiliated with the <a href="https://csc.dei.unipd.it/" target="_blank">Center for Computational Sonology</a>  at the University of Padova (Italy).
+I am currently affiliated with the <a href="https://cma.hkust-gz.edu.cn/" target="_blank">Computational Media and Arts </a> (CMA) Lab at the Hong Kong University of Science and Technology in Guangzhou (China).
 </p>

 <p>